redox-os/book/src/nothing-to-hello-world.md

 # From Nothing To Hello World

-This page describes the quickest way to test a program on Redox.
+This page explain the quickest way to test a program on Redox.
 This tutorial doesn't build Redox from source.

 In this example we will use a "Hello World" program written in Rust.